Search

 America’s Ecosystem Restoration Initiative

-Intended to streamline grant funding opportunities for voluntary conservation and restoration projects around the U.S., the America’s Ecosystem Restoration Initiative consolidates funding from multiple federal agencies and the private sector to enable applicants to develop and implement projects that address shared funder priorities and span public, private, and Tribal lands.Image
+Intended to streamline grant funding opportunities for voluntary conservation and restoration projects around the United States, the America’s Ecosystem Restoration Initiative consolidates funding from multiple federal agencies and the private sector to enable applicants to develop and implement projects that address shared funder priorities and span public, private, and Tribal lands.Image

 Program